Set Current Location

 The Hobby Center for the Performing Arts is one of Houston's grandest venues for entertainment.
 This magnificent building houses two main theaters: Sarofim Hall and Zilkha Hall.
 Sarofim Hall, the bigger of the two, seats 2650 people and hosts major productions like touring Broadway shows.
 Zilkha Hall seats 500, and is home to the Uniquely Houston program, which showcases small to mid-level performing arts groups.

 Have a yearning for the nautical life?
 Take a plunge into the deep at the Houston Downtown Aquarium.
 This aquarium is definitely the place to be for a fun day out.
-The aquarium features around 400 species of aquatic life, with the Shark Voyage being the main attraction.
+The aquarium features diverse species of aquatic life, with the Shark Voyage being the main attraction.
 This voyage gives visitors the opportunity to travel via train into an acrylic viewing tunnel with live sharks swimming overhead.
-Other attractions include the Diving Bell Ferris wheel, the aquatic carousel and some themed educational exhibits.
-If you've had your fill of the aquatic life and need some grub then take a pick from the Aquarium Restaurant or Dive Lounge.
+Other attractions include the Ferris wheel, the aquatic carousel and some themed educational exhibits.
+If you've had your fill of the aquatic life and need some grub then take a pick from the restaurant or lounge.

 Tucked away in the 20-acre Sam Houston Park downtown, you will find an impressive bit of Texas history.
 Visit the Heritage Society Museum & Tour, which features historical records, then take the outdoor tour of noble buildings restored to their original glory.
 Pathways lead to an assortment of prestigious homes in Greek and Victorian styles.
 The 1868 Victorian-style Pilot House also happens to be the site of the city's first indoor kitchen.
 All the homes on the tour are unique in structure and furnishings.
 There is also a quaint church built in 1891 by German farmers.

 Buffalo Bayou Park is a lush 160-acre park (64 hectares), where everyone can come to soothe the senses.
 Eleanor Tinsley Park, located within the park is host to many of Houston's festivals and a variety of activities.
-Experience a canoe trip, or a walk with a loved one through the beauty of this park.
-The park also has a play area for children, a dog park, sculptures and fountains throughout and also includes bike trails.
+Experience a canoe trip or take a serene walk with a loved one through the beauty of this park.
+The park also has a play area for children, a dog park, unique art installations, sculptures and fountains throughout, and also includes bike trails.

 Within walking distance of the METRORail between the Wheeler and Hermann Hospital/Houston Zoo stops lies the highest concentration of galleries, museums, and art spaces in Houston.
 Besides the usual suspects - the Zoo, Fine Arts, Natural Science, Contemporary Arts, and Children's Museum - there is also the fascinating Health, Holocaust, Buffalo Soldiers National, and John C. Weather Museums to explore.
 Don’t miss Lawndale Art Center, Houston Center for Contemporary Craft or the Jung Center.
 A little farther off the beaten path (just up Montrose Boulevard on the other side of US59), are the famed Menil Collection, Rothko and Byzantine Fresco Chapels, and Houston Center for Photography.
 Stop for a meal at any of the fine eateries along Montrose Boulevard.
 Check the site for events and free times.